liamtabrams/LIRecommend/README.md

    This command loads the Docker image from the lirecommend.tar file into your local Docker repository.

-3. **Run the Docker Container**
+4. **Run the Docker Container**

-   After loading the image, start the Docker container using the following command.
+   After loading or building the image, start the Docker container using the following command.

    ```bash
    docker run -v /absolute/path/to/user_data:/code/app/user_data --name lirecommend-app -p 8000:8000 lirecommend